awsdocs/amazon-transcribe-developer-guide/doc_source/charsets-med.md

-# Character sets for Amazon Transcribe Medical<a name="charsets-med"></a>
+# Character set for Amazon Transcribe Medical<a name="charsets-med"></a>

-To use custom vocabularies in Amazon Transcribe Medical, use the following character sets\.
+To use custom vocabularies in Amazon Transcribe Medical, use the following character set\.

 ## English character set<a name="char-english-med"></a>